 Parents may seek tax breaks on everything from child care to educational costs and even supplies, in some cases.

 More and more parents can't afford to pay for child care.
-College tuition is always on the rise, and the general costs of living are harder to cover as the national economy struggles to right itself.
+College tuition is always on the rise, and the general costs of living seem to get harder to cover each year.
 Parents, however, may find some help at tax time.
 There are credits for education, child care and for simply having children.

 "If you have really low income and you are single, you can get an earned income credit as long as you have wages," says Barbara Steponkus of the National Association of Tax Professionals.

 Most of the tax breaks for parents pertain to child care and education, but the easiest break of all is to simply have children.
-The Child Tax Credit provides up to $1,000 for every child under 17 in your care if you meet certain income requirements.
+For tax years prior to 2018, the Child Tax Credit provides up to $1,000 for every child under 17 in your care if you meet certain income requirements.
 Those filing a joint return will see the amount of the credit begin to phase out if their adjusted gross income exceeds $110,000.
 The phase-out starts at $75,000 for single parents.

 "If you have really low income and you are single, you can get an earned income credit as long as you have wages," says Barbara Steponkus, an Edgerton, Wisconsin-based board member with the National Association of Tax Professionals.
 "If you have one child, you can make more money.
 If you have two children, you can make more money yet (and still qualify)."